 Our surgical teams already encourage non-opioid treatments.
 For example, we use TAP blocks during tummy tuck surgery; this safe, local anesthetic is injected during surgery and acts as a long-lasting pain reliever.
 We also recommend homeopathic supplements like Arnica Montana or Bromelain tablets to help with swelling, bruising, and pain.

-Your pain medication regiment is just one aspect of your customized experience at Donaldson Plastic Surgery.
+Your pain medication regimen is just one aspect of your customized experience at Donaldson Plastic Surgery.
 Your surgical journey begins with a personal consultation!

 Plastic surgery is a journey that takes planning, so starting sooner rather than later is a great way to ensure your experience goes smoothly.
 By embarking now, you can get a head start learning more about your options when it comes to timing, financing, and recovery!